joshajohnson/joshajohnson.github.io/_posts/2022-08-28-intro-keyboard.md

 The microcontroller is the brains of any keyboard, with it scanning for key presses, figuring out what key was pressed, then sending the relavent keypress up to the computer all in a fraction of a second.
 A RP2040 based board, Sea-Picro, was chosen for this project as it can be programmed in python without installing a toolchain and has good supply even during the chip shortage.

 We first need to solder the pin headers to the microcontroller, and can use the PCB to keep the pins aligned as shown below.
-The pin header is one pin shorter than the IO on Sea-Picro, leave the empty pin at the USB connector end as shown in red.
+The pin header is one pin shorter than the IO on Sea-Picro, please leave the empty pin at the USB connector end as shown in red.
 Solder the pins at the end of each header.
 ![pin headers](27_solder_headers.png)

 With the headers tacked in place, confirm the pins are square to the microcontroller.
 If they are not, heat up one of the solder joints, and gently push the connector into alignment.
 Make sure you don't touch the pin you are heating up otherwise you'll burn yourself!